riad-azz/facebook-sponsor-blocker/README.md

 ![Extension install image](screenshots/extension-install.png)

-Or you can Load it as unpacked by downloading the repo then going to `about:debugging#/runtime/this-firefox` and selecting the manifest.json
+Or you can Load it as unpacked by downloading the repo then :
+ - Go to `about:debugging#/runtime/this-firefox`
+ - Press "Load Temporary Add-on"
+ - Select the manifest.json from the repo files

 ![Extension install image](screenshots/extension-load.png)